About Water Gremlin

 In 2019, the agency has temporarily shut down Water Gremlin twice in response to concerns about human health or the environment.
 On August 22, 2019, the MPCA ordered Water Gremlin to shut down the coating lines because tDCE (trans-1,2-Dichloroethene) was being released into the soil vapor beneath the building.
 The company’s coating lines remain shut down.
 The MPCA continues to closely monitor Water Gremlin’s compliance.

 Will the MPCA issue Water Gremlin a new air quality permit?

-The company submitted an application for a new permit to the MPCA on February 8, 2019.
-The MPCA expected to have a draft permit ready in fall 2019.
-However, MPCA received amended permitting information on August 30, which supersedes the previous one.
-The MPCA does not expect to make a permitting decision until 2020.
-The MPCA will inform the public of opportunities to learn more about the permit and provide comments as it takes shape.
+The company submitted an application for a major amendment to its permit to the MPCA on Feb.
+8, 2019.
+The MPCA does not expect to make a permitting decision until later in 2021, and will inform the public of opportunities to learn more about the permit and provide comments as it takes shape.

 tDCE and other VOCs